parksunah/HB-LT-Pillow/An Intro to Pillow.md

 - Parameters :	<br>
 mode –  The type and depth of a pixel in the image. (e.g., RGB) <br>
-bands – A sequence containing one single-band image for each band in the output image. (e.g., r, g, b)
+bands – A sequence containing one single-band image for each band in the output image. (e.g., RGB has r, g, b)

 ```python